eitanbigler/Badget-Mng/README.md

 # Badget-Mng

 Hi!
-I am Eןאשמ and I am a student at the Technion's DevOps Professional Course.
+My name is Eitan and I am a student at the Technion's DevOps Professional Course.
 This is schoolwork!

 The system will add a log of incomes and expenses.